|Date Posted:||Feb 14, 2011|

 Chemonics is an international development consulting firm that promotes meaningful change to help people live healthier, more productive, and more independent lives.
 Around the world, we design and implement projects in financial services, private sector development, health, environmental management, gender, conflict and disaster management, democracy and governance, and agriculture.

-Chemonics International, a leading international development consulting firm, seeks an energy market specialist for an anticipated USAID-funded energy sector improvement program.
+Chemonics International, a leading international development consulting firm, seeks a legal advisor for an anticipated USAID-funded energy sector improvement program.
 The objective of the program is to improve access to reliable and affordable clean energy, improve regulations and governance in the energy sector, demonstrate the use of innovative technologies and busines models, and assist with the transition to a low-carbon development trajectory.

 Duties & Responsibilities: